-- B.3 Following receipt of an application, a responsible authority may make representations to the Council, if it considers that adequate provision for public safety has not been made or has not been demonstrated within the application. - B.4 When preparing their Operating Schedule, Applicants should consider the following matters and take them into account, and make reference to them in their Operating Schedule as appropriate (unless the Applicant can demonstrate that, taking into account the Public Safety objective, such measures are either unnecessary, or can be fulfilled by other different measures specified in the Operating Schedule). - The date when the last Health and Safety and the specific Fire Safety risk assessments of the premises were carried out, along with any identified significant findings. - A summary of any proposed changes or improvements to remedy the significant findings, with the date of their implementation. - Occupancy limits Applicants should consider (as part of the preparation of the Operating Schedule) whether a control on occupancy is necessary and (if they conclude it is necessary and a limit is not imposed by other legislation), appropriate arrangements should be proposed in Operating Schedules to limit and control occupancy of the premises. - A copy of the emergency plan - A single line scaled plan or architect's drawing, showing the general layout of the premises, fire safety provisions, including escape routes from the premises to a place of ultimate safety with any significant features - Supporting evidence demonstrating adequate maintenance of fire safety provisions and systems. e.g. current servicing certificates.
+- B.3 Following receipt of an application, a responsible authority may make representations to the Council, if it considers that adequate provision for public safety has not been made or has not been demonstrated within the application. - B.4 When preparing their Operating Schedule, Applicants should consider the following matters and take them into account, and make reference to them in their Operating Schedule as appropriate (unless the Applicant can demonstrate that, taking into account the Public Safety objective, such measures are either unnecessary, or can be fulfilled by other different measures specified in the Operating Schedule). - The date when the last Health and Safety and the specific Fire Safety risk assessments of the premises were carried out, along with any identified significant findings. - A summary of any proposed changes or improvements to remedy the significant findings, with the date of their implementation. - A copy of the emergency plan - A single line scaled plan or architect's drawing, showing the general layout of the premises, fire safety provisions, including escape routes from the premises to a place of ultimate safety with any significant features - Supporting evidence demonstrating adequate maintenance of fire safety provisions and systems. e.g. current servicing certificates.